One-Nexus/Synergy/README.md

 panels-list_item-blog-featured-noSummary-image
 ```

 Modular takes advantage of CSS attribute wildcard selectors.
-By looking for classes which contain certain strings as opposed to looking for specific classes, your markup can be much more flexible, allowing your to chain modifiers in the DOM, removing the need for any repetition (i.e. no more 'button button--large button--round').
+By looking for classes which contain certain strings as opposed to looking for specific classes, your markup can be much more flexible, allowing you to chain modifiers in the DOM, removing the need for any repetition (i.e. no more 'button button--large button--round').

 ##### Configurable Modules